Little Rock Police Department Divisions

-The Headquarters Division is comprised of three sections; Operations Support Section, Communication Section, and Emergency Management Section.
-The Operations Support Section is commanded by Lieutenant Crystal Haskins and consists of the Property Room Unit, Warrants / Desk Officer Unit, and the Facility Maintenance Unit.
-The Communications Section is directed by Manager, Laura Martin and serves as the City’s Public Safety Answering Point / dispatch center for Police, Fire, and emergency services.
-Finally, the Emergency Management Section is commanded by Lieutenant Michael Miller.
-In conjunction with the responsibilities of emergency preparedness, this section also manages the Extended leave Unit.
+The Headquarters Division is comprised of two sections; Operations Support Section and Emergency Management Section.
+The Operations Support Section consists of the Property Room Unit, Warrants / Desk Officer Unit, and the Facility Maintenance Unit.
+Finally, the Emergency Management Section is responsible for emergency preparedness, officer wellness and this section also manages the Extended leave Unit.

 Special Operations Division

-The Special Operations Division is under the command of Captain Tanya Washington.
-Captain Washington reports to the Field Services Bureau Commander.
+The Special Operations Division is under the command of a Captain, who reports to the Assistant Chief of Police - Field Services Bureau.

-The Little Rock Police Department’s Special Operations Division mission focuses on working with people directly to solve problems, and to build relationships with the community they serve.
-While patrolling in the air, on foot, motorcycles, and in patrol cars, we are working together with the community on efforts targeted at preventing a physical and social decay, disorder, and fear of crime, in order to improve the overall quality of life in our schools and neighborhoods.
+The Special Operations Division's goals are to focus on working with people directly to solve problems and to build relationships with the community they serve.
+While patrolling in the air, on foot, on motorcycles and in patrol cars, we are working together with the community on efforts targeted at preventing a physical and social decay, disorder, and fear of crime, in order to improve the overall quality of life in our schools and neighborhoods.

 Special Investigations Division

-The Special Investigations Division is comprised of the Narcotics, Street Narcotics, Special Narcotics, Vice and Intelligence Units under the direction of Captain Ty Tyrrell, who reports to the Assistant Chief of Police Investigations Bureau.
+The Special Investigations Division is under the direction of a Captain, who reports to the Assistant Chief of Police - Investigative Bureau.

 The Special Investigations Division is organized and tasked as the primary unit to investigate and suppress organized crime, vice, and narcotics related offenses.
 The Division is organized into two units, Narcotics and Intelligence.
 The Narcotics Unit is comprised of the Street Narcotics Squad and the Narcotics Interdiction Squad.
-The Intelligence Unit is comprised of the Intelligence Squad and the Vice Squad.
+The Intelligence Unit is comprised of the Intelligence Squad, Gun Crimes Intelligence Unit and the Vice Squad.
 The Division's activities are designed to support the action of the other divisions within the Department.
 SID is also tasked with being the primary liaison between the Little Rock Police Department and our federal law enforcement partners.